ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 console.log(checkout(cart)); // Output: 55.18
 ```
-Here, each function has a clear purpose: summing prices, applying discounts, and formatting the result.
+Here, each function has a clear and focused purpose: summing prices, applying discounts, and formatting the result.
 Together, they form a logical flow where the output of one function feeds directly into the next.
 This structure keeps the focus on the **domain logic**—calculating totals with discounts—while abstracting away the implementation details.

-Function composition help you shift focus to intent—the _what_—while letting the _how_ fade into the background.
-By breaking workflows into modular, reusable functions, you create solutions that are intuitive to reason about and evolve gracefully, even as complexity grows.
-This approach enables your code to extend seamlessly, reducing errors and fostering collaboration, so you can tackle even the most intricate systems. ✨

-Function composition helps shift your focus to the intent—the _what_—while allowing the _how_ to fade into the background.
-By breaking workflows into modular, reusable functions, you craft solutions that are intuitive to understand and evolve gracefully as complexity grows.
-This approach ensures your code extends seamlessly, reduces errors, and fosters collaboration, enabling you to tackle even the most intricate systems with confidence. ✨
+This workflow encapsulates the essence of function composition: focusing on the _"what"_—the intent behind your code—while allowing the _"how"_—the implementation details—to fade into the background, empowering you to create intuitive and scalable solutions. ✨

 ---

 <a id="pipeline"></a>
 ### Streamlining Code with Pipelines ✨

-While function composition is a powerful tool for crafting clean, reusable logic, as workflows grow more intricate, even the best compositions can become tangled.
-Like unpacking nested Russian dolls 🪆, navigating deeply composed functions can obscure the bigger picture.

 While function composition is a powerful tool, as workflows grow in complexity, even the best compositions can become tangled.
-Like unpacking nested Russian dolls 🪆, deeply composed functions can obscure intent, making the overall flow difficult to follow.
+Like unpacking nested Russian dolls 🪆, deeply nested compositions can obscure intent, making the overall flow harder to grasp. **Pipelines** take abstraction further offering inear, progressive transformations that mirrors **natural reasoning**—simplifying workflows into intuitive, effortless steps

-Pipelines elevate abstraction by adopting linear, step-by-step workflows.
-Think of them as a streamlined extension of function composition, perfectly suited for processes that follow a natural sequence.
-By chaining functions into a smooth, logical progression, pipelines mirror the way we reason about tasks—making each step clear and intuitive.
-They truly excel when clarity and the order of operations take priority.

-Many modern JavaScript frameworks and libraries (hello, functional programming enthusiasts! 👋) offer pipeline utilities, but building your own is surprisingly simple—and offers valuable insights into the mechanics of chaining transformations.
+Many modern JavaScript frameworks and libraries (hello, functional programming enthusiasts! 👋) offer pipeline utilities, but building your own is surprisingly simple.
 Here’s a basic implementation of a `pipe` function:
 ```typescript
 const pipe =
   (...fns: Function[]) =>
   (input: any) => fns.reduce((acc, fn) => fn(acc), input);
 ```
-This utility composes a list of functions into a single, linear workflow, ensuring input flows seamlessly through each step.
-Let’s refactor our previous `checkout` example using a pipeline:
+This utility composes a list of operations into a single, linear process, ensuring input progresses seamlessly through each step.
+Let’s refactor our previous `checkout` example using `pipe`:
 ```typescript
 const checkout = pipe(
   calculateTotal,